 What Is a Pinguecula and a Pterygium (Surfers Eye)?
-Pinguecula and pterygium are growths on your eye’s conjunctiva, the clear covering over the white part of the eye Pinguecula is a yellowish, raised growth on the conjunctiva
+Pinguecula and pterygium are growths on your eye’s conjunctiva, the clear tissue covering the white part of the eye Pinguecula is a yellowish, raised growth on the conjunctiva

 Pinguecula and Pterygium - Johns Hopkins Medicine A pinguecula is a small, raised, white- or yellow-colored growth that is limited to the conjunctiva; it can occur on the inner or outer side of the eye A pinguecula may contain deposits of protein, fat or calcium